oplS17projects/Labyrinth/LUNA_JOOSEPPI.md

 ## 4. Function Composition

 Function composition is all over the place in this code.
-One of the better examples of it is in the randomization of the maze, which is accomplished by a two-line procedure that ends up causing four other user-defined procedures to evaluate.
+One of the better examples of it is in the randomization of the maze, which is accomplished by a two-line procedure that ends up causing nine other user-defined procedures to evaluate.
 This is the maze randomization procedure:

 ``` racket
 (define (make-random maze dimension)